 At the Registry of Motor Vehicles: Keep your motor voter receipt until you receive confirmation from the Town Clerks Office.
 If you do not receive any confirmation please contact Town Clerk's Office to verify your voting status.

 Deadline for Voter Registration:

-20 days prior to next election- April 30 for May 20 Special Election
+20 days prior to next election- OCTOBER 15 for NOV 4 State Election